anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 Finally, a corpus of test cases for RDAP responses was created at
 <https://github.com/anewton1998/redacted_examples>.

-# Timing of this Document

-The issues raised in this document have surfaced after the publication of RFC 9537, therefore it is reasonable to ask why these issues were not brought forward while RFC 9537 was under review by the IETF’s REGEXT working group.
-In fact, some concerns were raised but none with specificity.
-And as the JSONPath specification was also in the ratification process simultaneously, concerns regarding JSONPath were also difficult to evaluate.
-Finally, at the time of ratification there had been no attempts at client implementations leaving the discovery of these issues until after publication of RFC 9537.

 # Redaction by Removal

 This is the default redaction method in [@!RFC9537], and the most difficult to implement.

 In this method, the portions of the RDAP JSON response that are redacted are not present but may be specified in the “prePath” string.
-Because the information is removed from the response, the client will yield either an empty set when evaluating the “prePath” expression against the response or an incorrect value (see note at the end of this section regarding arrays).
+Because the information is removed from the response, the client will yield an empty set when evaluating the “prePath” expression against the response.
 In other words, the client has no means to identify the information that has been redacted using the value of “prePath”.

-To further complicate the usage of "prePath", [@!RFC9537] makes it OPTIONAL and does not require its usage, though every example in the RFC of redaction by removal does use "prePath".
+Further, [@!RFC9537] makes "prePath" OPTIONAL and does not require its usage, though every example in the RFC of redaction by removal does use "prePath".

 [@!RFC9537] gives the following advice to the client in Section 5.1: